mw9k/magnum/README.md

 consider some alternatives, and to prefer more promising paths.

+## Not Open Source (yet)
+I am not adding an open source licence just yet, until I improve the search algorithm somewhat.
+I'd just like to get it to a reasonable level before opening it up.
+Of course, all the source code is inspectable.

 ## Acknowledgements:
 - Favicon ["rooklab-brand-color"](https://www.favicon.cc/?action=icon&file_id=639359) found at favicon.cc, created by user sabrewolf.
   License: Creative Commons, no attribution